ChromeUniverse/RedstoneBot/README.md

 ## Commands

+`!redstone help`

+Shows help page and commands.

 `!redstone ping`

 Replies with "Pong!" and shows connection latency in miliseconds.

 `!redstone status`

 Shows current server status: "Online", "In queue", "Starting up", etc.

-Shows additional info about server resources, number of online players, and more (see picure above for example).
+Shows additional info about server resources, number of online players, and more.

+`!redstone queueTime`

+Shows server locations and queue waiting times.

-`!redstone start`
+`!redstone start [location]`

 Puts your server in the activation queue.
+Specify the server location with `[1]` (Nuremberg) or `[2]` (St. Louis).

 You only need to run this once: it automatically sends user confirmation when you reach the top spot of the queue.

 `!redstone stop`

-If the server is 'Online', this will deactivate the server.
+If the server is "Online", this will deactivate the server.

 `!redstone restart`

-If the server is 'Stopped', this will reactivate the server.
+If the server is "Stopped", this will reactivate the server.

 ## Folder Structure